How to Release Postpartum and Peripartum Depression?

 Peripartum Depression

 Depression that develops during pregnancy or right after giving birth is referred to as “peripartum depression”.
-The term “peripartum” acknowledges the fact that depression is related to having a baby and it frequently starts during pregnancy.
+The term “peripartum” acknowledges the fact that depression is related to having a baby, and it frequently starts during pregnancy.

 Most women feel that having a baby is a jumble of powerful emotions, ranging from pleasure and excitement to fear and anxiety.
 But it may also lead to depression, which one might not expect.
-For women who are experiencing peripartum (formerly known as postpartum) depression, it may be a highly stressful and difficult period.
+For women who are experiencing peripartum (formerly known as postpartum) depression, it may be a highly stressful and challenging period.

 Peripartum depression symptoms include: